artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/hw4/homework4.md

 In this section, we will try to leverage the individual word embeddings provided by word2vec using the Magnitude library, to try to detect the intent of random commands issued to the R2D2.
 Thus, given a input command, we want to find the category: `state`, `direction`, `light`, `animation`, `head`, or `grid`, to which it belongs to.
 One of the ways to do this is to create sentence/phrase embeddings out of the word embeddings we have.

 1. **[5 points]** Write a function `sentenceToWords(sentence)` that returns a list of the words in a sentence, given a string `sentence` as input.
 The words in the list should all be lower case.
 Note that some words commonly have punctuation marks inside them, such as “accident-prone”.
 Our function should treat hyphenated words as one word.
 However, when passing in sentences you can assume that hyphenated words will come in the form of “accident_prone”, where an underscore separates the word instead.
 There is also one more case where punctuation can be “inside” a word.
+Your function should work like so:

+    ```python
+    >>> sentenceToWords("Due to his limp, Jack is accident_prone.")
+    ['due', 'to', 'his', 'limp', 'jack', 'is', 'accident_prone']
+    >>> sentenceToWords("REALLY?!")
+    ['really']
+    ```

 2. **[5 points]** To determine how close two R2D2 commands are, we will need a method of determining the similarity of the two different vectors.
 We will use the cosign similarity metric.
 Recall from linear algebra that the dot product between two vectors v and w is: